#IFDEF DEBUG -gh -gl #ENDIF

 MyInstance := TObject.Create but then forgot to call

 FreAndNil(MyInstance).
-See the chapter about freeing classes in Pascal.
+See freeing classes (modern Pascal introduction).
 While Pascal offers various helpers to make it easy to deal with (e.g.

 TComponent can own other